zuplo/docs/docs/quickstarts/per-customer-rate-limits.md

 Click the **Test** button 3 times quickly and you will see the error _Rate limit exceeded, please try again later_.

 Change the path to `/v1/customers/100/data` and try running the test again.
-You will notice that the rate limit wont be triggered - unless you really want to click 100 times ;).
+You will notice that the rate limit won't be triggered - unless you really want to click 100 times ;).

 ## Congratulations, you setup dynamic rate limiting